Dakar: Transport

 The Conseil Exécutif des Transports Urbains Durables (CETUD) was founded in 1997 to coordinate transportation in the Dakar region.
-A 2021 study by CETUD revealed that the national economy suffers an annual loss of nearly CFA francs 900 billion (approximately USD $1.4 billion) as a result of poor air quality, traffic congestion, hazardous roads, and noise pollution.
+A 2021 study by CETUD revealed that the national economy suffers an annual loss of nearly CFA francs 900 billion (approximately US$1.4 billion) as a result of poor air quality, traffic congestion, hazardous roads, and noise pollution.
 This represents nearly 6% of the country's yearly GDP.

 The town is home to the Autonomous Port of Dakar and the terminus of the non-functioning Dakar-Niger railroad line.